MKB-Datalab/masterclass-power-bi-2023/README.md

 <br/><br/>

-This repository contains support material used during the Power BI session offered to students participating in this program.
+This repository contains support material used during the Masterclass Introduction to Power BI offered by [JADS MKB datalab](https://www.jadsmkbdatalab.nl/) to [JADS'](https://www.jads.nl/) students.

 During these hands-on session students learn some concepts of Power BI, one of the most popular business intelligence platforms.
 We will explore topics such as:
 * Power BI Features